+[Editor’s Note: Regarding arrangements B3, B5, B6 and B7, WP 4C indicated that the bands 1 980-2 010 MHz and 2 170-2 200 MHz should not be included in Recommendation ITU-R M.1036 until coexistence studies were finished.
+On this topic, WP 5D followed the guidance in 5D/845, “Study Group 5 supports the view that any sharing and compatibility issues that may be a consequence of the revision of this Recommendation should be conducted separately.”
+Some administrations expressed support for the view of WP 4C.]

 Notes to Table 4:

 NOTE 1 – In the band 1 710-2 025 MHz and 2 110-2 200 MHz three basic frequency arrangements (B1, B2 and B3) are already in use by public mobile cellular systems including IMT.
 Based on these three arrangements, different combinations of arrangements are recommended as described in B4 and B5.
 The B1 arrangement and the B2 arrangement are fully complementary, whereas the B3 arrangement partly overlaps with the B1 and B2 arrangements.